Place the chocolate pieces in a bowl and heat up in the microwave until almost completely melted. Stir until smooth.

-You can make this spread in a food processor or high speed blender.
+You can make this hazelnut spread in a food processor or high speed blender.
 I like to use the latter as it's quick.
-Blend the mixture on low (ignore the 'nut' button if your blender has got one).
+Blend the mixture on low (ignore the 'nut' button if your blender has got one) though be careful not to overblend.
 High speed blenders are very powerful so it's easy to overblend and turn the hazelnuts into liquid rather than nut butter.

 If using a high speed blender melt the chocolate before making the hazelnut butter (it only takes a minute to make the butter).
 If using a food processor melt the chocolate about half way through making the butter (it will take several minutes to make).

-Store the spread in a jar for up to a week.
-The consistency of this spread improves over time and gradually becomes smoother and creamier.
-If you keep it in the fridge (I keep mine in a cupboard) it will solidify but this is easy to fix by popping in the microwave for a few seconds before using.
+Keep the spread in a jar for up to a week.
+The consistency of this hazelnut chocolate butter improves over time and gradually becomes smoother and creamier.
+If you keep it in the fridge (I keep mind in a cupboard) it will solidify but this is easy to fix by popping in the microwave for a few seconds before using.

-Serving suggestions: On toast, on waffles, with crepes or on its own as a healthy, high protein snack.
-Try blending it with natural yogurt and banana and make your own homemade flavoured yogurt.
+Serving: delicious on toast, with or without sliced banana, on waffles, with crepes, breadsticks or on its own as a high protein snack.
+Try blending it with natural yogurt and banana and make your own homemade yogurt.